CharlieHdzMx/CharlieHdzMx.github.io/_posts/2023-10-06-UML_Diagrams.md

 ## Relationships.

-En UML hay diferentes tipos de maneras de relacionar dos clases incluyendo:
+In UML, there are different ways to define relationships between two classes, including:

-1. Composition, Esta es uan relacion estricta que es visualizada cuando un objeto A (arrow origin) compone otro objeto B (fllled diamond) and object A cannot coexist without object B. This in C++, is mostly implemented by having a container of Object A in Object B, and allowing the construction of objects A only managed by object B.
+1. **Composition**: This is a strict relationship where an object A (arrow origin) composes another object B (filled diamond), and object A cannot exist independently of object B. In C++, this is typically implemented by having a container of objects A within object B and ensuring that the creation and management of objects A are exclusively handled by object B.
-2. Agregation, This is a relationship less strict than Composition, where is visualized when an object A (arrow origin) is aggregated to object B(emplty diamond) but object A can coexist independently of object B. This in C++, means having a container of Objects A in Object B but not restricting the constructions of objects A.
+2. **Aggregation**: This is a less strict relationship than Composition, where an object A (arrow origin) is aggregated into object B (empty diamond), but object A can exist independently of object B. In C++, this often involves having a container of objects A in object B without restricting the creation or management of objects A.
-3. Association, THis is the most free association where objects know each other for any matter but they do not hold any management or restriction among them.
+3. **Association**: This is the most flexible type of relationship, where objects are aware of each other for specific purposes but do not impose any ownership, management, or restrictions on one another.

-In the diagrams, you can also define restriction on the amount of objects can be located in a relationship, this is called cardinality and if there is a *, then it means that the amount can be "zero or more" objects.
+In UML diagrams, you can define restrictions on the number of objects that can be in a relationship, which is referred to as **cardinality**.
+Cardinality specifies the minimum and maximum number of instances involved in the relationship.
+For example:

+1. 0..*: This means "zero or more" objects can be associated.
+2. 1..1: Exactly one object is required.
+3. 1..*: At least one object is required, but there can be many.
+4. m..n: Specifies a range, where at least m and at most n objects can be associated.

+If an asterisk (*) is used, it indicates an unlimited number of objects.
+Cardinality is typically displayed near the ends of the relationship lines in UML diagrams to clarify these constraints visually.

+Another property of relationships in UML is navigability.
+Navigability specifies the direction in which a relationship can be traversed and is represented by visual indicators such as arrows or diamonds.
+It determines whether one class can "see" or access the other class in the relationship.
+Navigability can take the following forms:

+1. **Unidirectional**: The relationship can be navigated in only one direction, meaning one class knows about the other, but not vice versa.
+2. **Bidirectional**: Both classes are aware of and can navigate to each other.
+3. **Self-directional**: A class has a relationship with itself, allowing navigation within its own instances.